How often should I update my Will?

-Under the New South Wales Succession Act a Will is revoked on marriage.
-This means that your previous Will, will no longer be valid after the date of your marriage.
+It’s important to update your Will when you get married.
+Under the New South Wales Succession Act, a Will is revoked upon marriage.
+This means that your previous Will is no longer valid after the date of your marriage.
 If you fail to make a new Will and something happens to you then your assets will be dealt with by the rules of intestacy, which will determine who receives your assets and property after your death.
-This may not be the people you wished to receive your assets so it is extremely important to update your Will after your marriage.
+These may not be the people you wished to receive your assets so it is extremely important to update your Will after your marriage.

-If you have recently divorced or annulled your marriage then this will also have an impact on your current Will.
+It’s important to update your Will when you get divorced.
 Depending on what is in your current Will, any dispositions left to your former spouse will be affected.
-If your current Will leaves all your assets to your former spouse then the distribution of your Estate will be governed by the rules of intestacy.
+If your current Will leaves all your assets to your former spouse then the distribution of your estate will be governed by the rules of intestacy.

 Also, if you have appointed your former spouse as an executor of your Will then this appointment will be revoked.
 If your former spouse was the sole executor appointed in your Will, which is often the case, then your Estate will be left without a valid Executor.